Empire German Shephard

 Australian Shepherd German Shepherd Mix Dogs are known for being hard workers and canines who are always up for some entertainment.
 However, it’s essential to understand that their high energy levels require consistent exercise to combat boredom and frustration.
 These dogs are confident and exceptionally smart, often excelling in high-pressure jobs.

 Thanks to their German Shepherd heritage, they tend to be natural problem solvers, making them great police and service dogs.
 They are loyal and protective in a family setting, making them confident guard dogs.
-However, this confidence can sometimes lead to wary behavior around strangers, resulting in barking.
-Proper training and socialization can help channel their energy and ensure they are well-rounded pets.

 Are they good dogs?